- Posted by Chris Justice

 Regardless of the job market, Ideo still had lots of work to do; so, they did the unexpected (and somewhat on accident).

-Fast forward twenty years, and Engenious is that secret farm team for many of our clients.
+Fast forward twenty years and Engenious is that secret farm team for many of our clients.
 Over two decades, I have had the privilege of working with 10 of the top 20 medical device manufacturers.
 However, you won’t see any of these companies on my LinkedIn profile, because it was all done as part of relatively anonymous “farm teams”.
-This is because smart (and maybe sometimes a little desperate) VP’s of R&D have looked to us for help: getting that hardworking midwestern engineering muscle to quietly and earnestly do the detailed work of planning, specifying, architecting, designing, testing and launching devices on their behalf.
+Smart (and maybe sometimes a little desperate) VP’s of R&D have looked to us for help: getting that hardworking midwestern engineering muscle to quietly and earnestly do the detailed work of planning, specifying, architecting, designing, testing and launching devices on their behalf.

 Fast forward twenty years, and Engenious is that secret farm team for many of our clients.
 Over two decades, I have had the privilege of working with 10 of the top 20 medical device manufacturers.

 Over the last decade, I count myself fortunate to have spent a lot of time on both coasts working with many of the biggest names in the medical device industry, because they get in the same pinch as Ideo.
 And because medical device manufacturers may not release new products every year, it doesn’t make sense to field a large team for something (product design) that only happens every few years.

 Maybe you are like Ideo: great at knowing your customers, insightful about your market, surrounded by lots of engineering talent, but unable to field the right team when you need it.
 At some point, you should consider putting your own farm team in place.
 Let’s talk!